omnisis/consul-config/README.md

 This is an extension to Typesafe Config to allow for the loading of one or more Config objects from paths in Consul KV.
 It is merely a convience to avoid having to have the command line installed and remembering to fetch the KV values to files before launching your app.

+*DISCLAIMER:  This is currently a MVP created purely to scratch an itch.
+Pull requests are graciously accepted for features/bugs however* :wink:

 # Usage
 ## Bootstrapping
 The information about how to connect to your Consul server is read from a bootrap *Config* object.
 An example bootstrap